 Sloping ceilings and odd angles will work to your advantage when it comes to storage or seating.

 Go bold with colour, plants and soft furnishings, or keep things neutral for a more understated look.
 If you have opportunity to create a roof terrace, then choose the same flooring for both the indoor and outdoor area to make them feel like one cohesive space.

 15. Create a Loft Room With a View

 Maximising natural light is a great idea for a loft conversion and being up high provides a great opportunity to take advantage of your views.

-Think about whether you could incorporate some full-height glazing, either fixed or opening.
+Think about whether you could incorporate some full-height glazing, either fixed or opening, or rooflights.
 French or sliding doors opening out to a Juliet balcony mean light, fresh air and a sense of space can all be achieved, but the feasibility of adding these will depend on the type of conversion you are carrying out.

 Darker tones can be paired with metallics to create a luxurious yet cosy feel in an attic master suite — and in this example, the bespoke dark grey low-level partition cleverly conceals a dressing area from the large-format window opposite while still letting in the light.

 18. How to Use Alcoves and Recesses in the Design

 When Mustard Architects created a modern open-plan home office on the top floor of this home they utilised the alcove in the existing brickwork to provide a handy space for storing office paraphernalia.